 Co written by Mr. Marshall Nych (Math lab K-6 teacher at Mercer Elementary) and Ms. Emily Wilson (Student teacher in the Math Lab with Mr. Nych)

-Miss Wilson’s hands-on, minds-on lesson not only incorporated technology, it was an experience fostering teamwork that made learning fun.
+Miss Wilson’s hands-on, minds-on lesson not only incorporated technology, but it was an experience fostering teamwork that made learning fun.
 One group who successfully saved the penguins had no idea they had just completed 17 subtraction with regrouping problems.
 The experience was not far removed from a caring parent somehow sneaking veggies into their child’s favorite meal.
-Let us hope, for child and penguin, the menu was not the same.
+Let us hope, for the child and penguin, the menu was not the same.